osm1n/100-days-of-JS/JS1/log.md

 Thoughts: Creating a funtion in a function is a little challenging but after going through steps by steps and repetition, the concepts might be clear.
 So far So good.

+## Day 4 - 21st June 2020
+Todays Progress: Learned about Closure which means a concept that allows a fucntion to keep track of variables and parameters for future use.
+It formally defined as > An inner function always has access to the variables and parameters of its outer function, even after the outer function has returned..
+Revisited Execution Context to practice stpes by steps JS code execution.

+Thoughts: Understood Closure after practising with a few examples

 Tweet: [Here](https://twitter.com/intent/tweet?text=I%27m%20publicly%20committing%20to%20the%20100DaysOfCode%20Challenge%20starting%20today!%20Learn%20More%20and%20Join%20me!&url=https://100DaysOfCode.com&hashtags=100DaysOfCode)